AnMarlen/Swiss-national-licences-preprocessing/README.md

 Project Description
 --------------------------

-The prototype aims to find all articles published in journals of the four publishers Springer, De Gruyter, Oxford University Press and Cambridge University Press that are affiliated to a Swiss university.
-It searches all articles on the condition that an author is affiliated to a given Swiss university, compares the result with the standardised title journal lists provided by the Consortium of Swiss Academic Libraries (CSAL) and checks whether the articles found can be uploaded to the repositories of CSAL members in accordance with the negotiated Swiss national licences.
+The prototype aims to find all articles published in journals of the four publishers Springer, De Gruyter, Oxford University Press and Cambridge University Press that are affiliated with a Swiss university.
+It searches all articles on the condition that an author is affiliated with a given Swiss university, compares the result with the standardised title journal lists provided by the Consortium of Swiss Academic Libraries (CSAL) and checks whether the articles found can be uploaded to the repositories of CSAL members in accordance with the negotiated Swiss national licences.

 The result is a list of bibliographic metadata that facilitates the inclusion of missing article metadata in Swiss university repositories and facilitates full-text searching for the respective articles.

-**Download and merging CSAL journal list**
+**Download and merge CSAL journal lists**

 The Python script "recent-CSAL-journal-lists" downloads the four first files provided on the website https://consortium.ch/title-lists-for-swiss-national-licences/?lang=en of the CSAL that are stored under a link beginning with"https://github.com/swissbib/metadataNationalLicences/raw/master/title-lists/".
-The script than merges all 4 files into one with the following columns from the original excel files.
+The script merges all 4 files into one with the following columns from the original excel files.

 - "print_identifier",
 - "online_identifier",